 - Having the same meal for two, three days in a row doesn’t bother you, but it does bother Jason your colleague.
 “I can’t, I must have different things,” he said haughtily as you showed him the fried rice you packed for lunch.
 You considered telling him that this version of fried rice is different – you added soy sauce and a vegetable side dish.
 You know its hella delicious, but you also know Jason doesn’t care, so you shrug and tuck in anyway.
 Jason sucks.
 Related: The Comprehensive Guide to Save Money on Groceries in Malaysia

 - That feeling of happiness when you get an item you needed anyway at a great price… sigh…. it makes you feel warm inside for weeks.

 - You time your purchases based on cashback.
 Extra 5% cashback for petrol on weekends, and fuel running low?
 Better drive without aircon on Friday.
 Related: Hack: How to Maximise Cashback Credit Cards

-- You don’t understand why people don’t get phone cases with front covers.
+- You don’t understand why people don’t get phone cases with front covers or at least put screen covers.
 Are they in denial or something?
 It falls down a lot, and screen replacements are expensive yo.

 - You make do with a lot of things before replacing them.
 That torn pair of jeans… eh can still sit down strategically, it’ll be fine.